 When making a REST API call, specify the realm in the path component of the endpoint.
 You must specify the entire hierarchy of the realm, starting at the Top Level Realm.
-Prefix each realm in the hierarchy with the realms/keyword.
-For example realms/customers/realms/europe.
+Prefix each realm in the hierarchy with the realms/ keyword.
+For example, /realms/root/realms/customers/realms/europe.

 You must also pass the session token in the HTTP header.
-For more information about the AM session token and its use in REST API calls, see "Using the Session Token After Authentication" in the Authentication and Single Sign-On Guide.
+For more information about the AM session token and its use in REST API calls, see Session token after authentication.